 As we prepare for our exams, we need to do the same preparation for our startup.
 MOCKUP TEST.
 Before you enter full-fledged into your Unicorn Startups try to do the same business as part-time or after office hours.

 Practicality holds more importance than theory.
 You need to find a balance between both before you go ahead.
 Here are a few questions that these startups didn’t answer before starting:

 - How to launch,

 - How to deliver the service that you promised

 - How much should you charge

 - How much savings will you need?
 (Worst case scenarios)

 “Money to startup is like petrol to a bike.
 It is not the most important thing but it is damn important.”

 Improper Cost Calculation is by far the most common reason for all the failed Unicorn Startups around the globe.
 There are many founders who completely overlook the cost calculation matrix while the smarter ones highly under-calculate the expenses.
 In simple terms ‘Money = Business’, however, the reverse may not be true.

 In a startup, there are many more expenses than what meets the eye.
-Due to lack of experience or guidance founders often miss many expenses which a startup inculcates.
-As a result, all the follow-up calculations prove out to be ineffective and the startups end up missing the targets by a huge margin.
+Due to a lack of experience or guidance founders often miss many expenses which a startup inculcates.
+As a result, all the follow-up calculations prove to be ineffective and the startups end up missing the targets by a huge margin.